LNXSeus/Advancely/README.md

     * **Tracker Window**: Utilizes **Dear ImGui** for a responsive, interactive, and highly customizable interface.
     * **Stream Overlay**: Bypasses UI libraries entirely to use **raw SDL3 hardware acceleration**.
 This ensures perfectly smooth 60fps+ animations with virtually zero overhead.
+* **Virtual Scrollable Lists**: Templates with thousands of criteria (e.g. "All Items") are automatically converted into virtualized scrollable lists.
+This keeps the layout compact and ensures rendering remains performant regardless of list size.
 * **Smart Culling**: The tracker features a robust culling system.
 It only processes and renders items that are currently visible within the window.
 You can have a template with thousands of goals, but if you are zoomed in on just ten of them, only those ten are drawn.